top of page

 Mark Bird

-💡 Teaching & Creative Ideas:
+💡 KS2 Poetry Teaching Ideas:

 This poem opens up rich opportunities across the curriculum.
 Children can write their own ghost animal tales or love-after-life poems, exploring theme and emotion through metaphor.
 In drama, they could create a soundscape of the alley or improvise scenes between Tom and his Queen.
 Artistically, the poem begs to be illustrated – from shadowy cat silhouettes to glowing night skies.
 Use it to explore rhyme, empathy, suspense, and symbolism – all wrapped in the thrill of Halloween.